 The Matanuska Amateur Radio Association (MARA) is a general interest amateur radio club, with approximately 100 members.
 Our members are involved in every aspect of amateur radio.
-We make a special effort to participate in providing communications support for public service events, field days, marathons, sled dog and snow machine races, avalanche rescues, and wild land fires.
+We make a special effort to participate in providing communications support for public service events, field days, marathons, sled dog and snow machine races, avalanche rescues, wild land fires and SKYWARN System.

-MARA hosts an annual ham fest in the spring.
+MARA hosts an annual ham fest in the fall.
 Several club members volunteer their time to teach classes for those who wish to obtain an amateur (ham) radio license or upgrade their license privileges, with FCC Volunteer Examiners scheduling exams regularly.

-The club owns and operates a repeater under its call sign KL7JFU, 146.850, 103.5 Tone, with a minus shift and UHF 444.600, 103.5 Tone, with a plus shift, and is located at Wasilla High School, KL7WHS.
+The club owns and operates a repeater under its call sign KL7JFU, VHF 146.850, 103.5 Tone, with a minus shift and UHF 444.600, 103.5 Tone, with a plus shift, and is located at Wasilla High School, KL7WHS.
 We also own and operate a Packet Node above Sears, with the call sign KL7JFU-2, (alias Valley), 147.960 MHz simplex and is located at KL7ILA & KL7IRE’s QTH.
 We have a DMR UHF repeater on 443.800 plus shift, CC1, Slot1 located at KL3IT location off Knik Rd.
-The Valley Winlink Node, KL7JFT-10 and APRS Igate, KL7JFT-5 are located near Colony High School, at Bushmaster Operations, KL7JFT’s QTH.
+The Valley Winlink Node, KL7JFT-10 and APRS iGATE, KL7JFT-5 are located near Colony High School, at Bushmaster Operations, KL7JFT’s QTH.
 There are a few APRS digis located around the valley to support APRS.
 The repeater and nodes are open for all licensed amateurs and are home to many nets in the area.
 The club has a long history of community service and promotion of ham radio in the community and the State of Alaska.

-We hold monthly general membership meetings on the last Friday of every month at the Good Shepard Lutheran Church in Wasilla, except for the month of June and July due to summer activities.
+We hold monthly general membership meetings on the last Friday of every month at the Wasilla Church of Chris, across from the Wasilla Home Depot, except for the month of June and July due to summer activities.
 Check the clubs calendar for activities during that period and the July Picnic.
 If for some reason the location changes we will update you on this site.
 There is a map to the church on the additional meeting info on the web page.